0atman/noboilerplate/scripts/38-autism.md

 notes:

-I want to stress at this point that though I'm suggesting tools and techniques to change our behaviour, this is not a moral judgement about out behaviour.
+I want to stress at this point that though I'm suggesting tools and techniques to change our behaviour, this is not a moral judgement about our behaviour.

 The coping mechanisms that you discover for yourself are a practical way to cope with wider society so that you can manage each day a little easier.

 This is also not to say that society's expectations of, say, eye contact or background music in every public place are inherently good, just because we want to have the option to mask or fit in from time to time.

-Masking, like fashion, helps us fit in, if it suits us.
+Masking, like fashion, helps us fit in, when it suits us.

 Do it for yourself, not for others.